wenmm/EssSubgraph/README.md

 docker run -it -v $(pwd):/app esssubgraph
 ```

+### Benchmark Models
+To reproduce performance comparisons with other models, scripts under `\baseline` can be used.

 ## License
 GNU General Public License v3.0 (see `LICENSE`).

 ## Contact
 If you have any questions, feel free to contact me through Email (dal462929@utdallas.edu) or Github issues.
-Pull requests are highly welcomed!
+Pull requests are highly welcome!